eliiza/imbalanced-data/README.md

 The data used for this repository is sourced with gratitude from Daniel Perico's Kaggle entry [earthquakes](https://www.kaggle.com/danielpe/earthquakes).
 The key idea behind this collection is to provide an even playing field to compare a variety of methods to address imabalance - feel free to plug in your own dataset and have a play with the options of the algorithms!
-It should be fairly easy to change what you need or copy paste to have more comparable elements.
+It should be fairly easy to change what you need or copy and paste to have more comparable elements.

 If you think I've missed an important algorithm or method, please let me know.